Community College Graduates: Prime Candidates for Private Universities

 Recognition of Community College Students’ Strengths

-Rod Risley, executive director of community college honor society Phi Theta Kappa, argues that while financial considerations may be spurring a large part of the recruitment efforts, hard-working community college students should also recognize the trend as a compliment to their academic efforts and abilities.
+Rod Risley, executive director of community college honor society Phi Theta Kappa, argues that while financial considerations may be spurring a large part of the recruitment efforts, hard-working community college students should also recognize the trend as a complement to their academic efforts and abilities.
 Risley says that “the persistence among community college students at these four-year institutions is very high,” and that colleges may be motivated to recruit community college transfers because experience has shown that they are successful as juniors and seniors.

 Bad News for State Colleges?

 The increasing vigor with which private colleges and universities are recruiting talented community college students has some public colleges and universities worried.
-Speaking to the City University of New York (CUNY) Newswire, Karlyn Koh, honors program director at New York City’s LaGuardia Community College, said that “There is a brain drain with regards to our high-achieving and highly motivated community college students.
+Speaking to the City University of New York (CUNY) Newswire, Karlyn Koh honors program director at New York City’s LaGuardia Community College, said that “There is a brain drain with regards to our high-achieving and highly motivated community college students.
 The private colleges are just eating them up.”
 The article reports that Koh and other administrators in the CUNY system are pushing for increased efforts aimed at keeping the most talented and high-achieving community colleges in the city college system.

 But despite the fact that competition for the best students can be fierce, private school representatives maintain a friendly tone in their analyses of the current economic climate.
 Richard Vos, vice president and dean of admission and financial aid at Claremont McKenna College, told the LA Times that "We are not trying to capitalize on the unfortunate budget woes of the state of California,” and that he wouldn’t want "to hit a man when he's down."